Yogyakarta–Solo Balapan railway: Yogyakarta-Solo railway double track

-Due to budget constraints, this double-track line still uses mechanical signaling.
+Due to budget constraints, this double-track line still uses mechanical signalling.
 However, starting in 2013, stations on the Yogyakarta–Solo line began installing electrical signals manufactured by Len Industri.
 This signal was only turned on at the end of 2015 for the Delanggu–Purwosari route and was recorded in KAI assets in 2016.
-From October 2018 to February 2019, the signal that hadn't been active was finally turned on.
+From October 2018 to February 2019, the signal that had not been active was finally turned on.

 Regarding the line development plan, the Directorate General of Railways (DJKA) has decided to electrify this line for the Yogyakarta–Solo segment, in connection with the planned operation of the Yogyakarta Commuter Line.
 This discourse has been included in the 2030 National Railway Master Plan (Ripnas).
 In addition, this electrification is also stated in the Development Matrix of the 2020-2024 National Medium-Term Development Plan.
 This electrification began to be realized with the presence of overhead electricity poles that were stacked at the former container loading and unloading yard at Solo Jebres railway station.

 As of the end of January 2020, overhead power construction had begun for the – segment.
-On 10 February 2021, The electric rail train (KRL) has started operating on the – segment.
+On 10 February 2021, the electric rail train (KRL) started operating on the – segment.